The Bells (band): History

 "White Dove" was followed up in 1971 by "Stay Awhile", a duet featuring Jackie Ralph and Cliff Edwards.
-Written by Saint John native Ken Tobias, the song became a major hit worldwide, selling four million copies and going to #1 in Canada on the RPM 100 national Top Singles chart on April 10, 1971 and remaining there for two weeks.
-It also became their only Top 40 hit in the U.S., reaching #7 on the Billboard Hot 100.
-This single sold over one million copies before the major U.S. radio stations played it, and received a gold disc awarded by the R.I.A.A. on 27 May 1971.
+Written by Saint John native Ken Tobias, the song became a major hit worldwide, selling four million copies and going to number one in Canada on the RPM 100 national Top Singles chart on April 10, 1971, and remaining there for two weeks.
+It also became their only top-40 hit in the United States, reaching number seven on the Billboard Hot 100.
+This single sold over one million copies before the major U.S. radio stations played it, and received a gold disc awarded by the R.I.A.A. on May 27, 1971.
 The success led to invitations to perform on The Tonight Show in June 1971 and The Merv Griffin Show.
-They also played a New Years Eve show from the Waldorf Astoria Hotel with Guy Lombardo.
+They also played a New Year's Eve show from the Waldorf Astoria Hotel with Guy Lombardo.